awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ## How do you run complex queries on events logged by CloudTrail?<a name="cloudtrail-concepts-lake"></a>

 CloudTrail Lake lets you run fine\-grained SQL\-based queries on your events, and log events from sources outside AWS, including from your own applications, and from partners who are integrated with CloudTrail\.
 You do not need to have a trail configured in your account to use CloudTrail Lake\.
 Event data stores are immutable collections of events based on criteria that you select by applying [advanced event selectors](logging-data-events-with-cloudtrail.md#creating-data-event-selectors-advanced)\.
 You can keep the event data in an event data store for up to seven years\.
 You can save Lake queries for future use, and view results of queries for up to seven days\.
 You can also save query results to an Amazon Simple Storage Service bucket\.
-CloudTrail Lake can also store events from an organization in AWS Organizations in an event data store, or events from multiple regions and accounts\.
+CloudTrail Lake can also store events from an organization in AWS Organizations in an event data store, or events from multiple Regions and accounts\.
 CloudTrail Lake is part of an auditing solution that helps you perform security investigations and troubleshooting\.
 For more information, see [Working with AWS CloudTrail Lake](cloudtrail-lake.md)\.

 ## How do you perform monitoring with CloudTrail?<a name="cloudtrail-concepts-monitoring"></a>